inmanta/inmanta-core/docs/quickstart.rst

 =======================

 At GitHub, we host already many modules that provide types and refinements for one or more operating systems.
-Our modules are available in the https://github.com/impera-io/ repositories.
+Our modules are available in the https://github.com/inmanta-io/ repositories.

-Impera downloads these modules and their dependencies.
+Inmanta downloads these modules and their dependencies.
 For this tutorial, we need the apache and drupal configuration modules, and the redhat and ubuntu modules for the correct refinements.
 We add these requirements in the ``project.yml`` file under the ``requires:`` attribute.
 Open the ``project.yml`` file and add the following lines: